rawphp-framework/rawphp-docs/docs/objects/router.md

  - An invokable class
  - `container_key`

-This functionality is enabled by Slim's Callable Resolver Class.
+This functionality is enabled by RawPHP's Callable Resolver Class.
 It translates a string entry into a function call.
 Example:

 ```